-Our responsibility is to express a conclusion, whether, based on our review, the supplementary information relating to credit and market risk exposures and capital adequacy, disclosed in Notes 26 and 31, is not, in all material respects:
+Our responsibility is to express a conclusion on the supplementary information relating to credit and market risk exposures and capital adequacy, disclosed in Notes 25 and 30 based on our review.
+NZ SRE 2410 (Revised) requires us to conclude whether anything has come to our attention that causes us to believe that the supplementary information relating to credit and market risk exposures and capital adequacy, taken as a whole is not, in all material respects disclosed in accordance with Schedule 9 of the Order.